GEOG 868

 Project 3: Mapping the Class Roster

-For Project 3, I would like you to map the hometowns of everyone on the class roster (the North American students at least, based on postal code centroids) using Postgres/PostGIS and QGIS.
-Included in the data you downloaded at the beginning of the lesson was a counties shapefile and a comma-separated values file called postal_codes.txt that stores U.S. and Canadian postal codes along with the coordinates of their centroids.
+For Project 3, I would like you to map the hometowns of everyone on the class roster using Postgres/PostGIS and QGIS.
+Included in the data you downloaded at the beginning of the lesson were U.S. state and counties shapefiles, along with a comma-separated values file called postal_codes.txt that stores U.S. and Canadian postal codes and the coordinates of their centroids.

 Here are the broad steps you should follow: